 The Delmarva Chicken Association argues that we should have used a FIV of 150.
 If we had done so, our results would have been nearly identical.
 This is because 54 of these 57 poultry farms (or 94 percent) also applied phosphorus above a FIV of 150.

 So whether it’s 94 percent of these poultry farms over-applying manure to their fields, or 96 percent of them, it makes little difference to our overall conclusion that too many farms are spreading too much manure on their fields for the health of the Chesapeake Bay.

-Of course, it should be noted, as our report explains in detail, that there are far more than 57 poultry farms on Maryland’s Eastern Shore.
+Of course, it should be noted, as EIP’s report explains, that there are far more than 57 poultry farms on Maryland’s Eastern Shore.
 A total of 503 poultry operations filed annual reports with MDA in the most recent available year (2019).
-But about 90 percent of these poultry operations do not have their own crop fields, and so – because of a quirk in state law that favors secrecy for the poultry industry – the public records that would reveal how much manure is being applied to how many acres of fields were not available for these other farms that export their manure to other farms.
+But about 90 percent of these poultry operations do not have their own crop fields, and so – because of a quirk in state law that favors secrecy for the agricultural industry – the public records that would reveal how much manure is being applied to how many acres of fields were not available for these other farms that export their manure to other farms.

 Here is some historical background, and an explanation for why we concluded that a FIV of 100 was appropriate to use for the year 2019.

 Maryland’s Water Quality Improvement Act of 1998 (also called Maryland’s Nutrient Management Law) has required farmers to comply with nutrient management plans for phosphorus since July of 2005, with potential fines of up to $500 if they do not follow the plans (after a warning).
 The law says: “By July 1, 2005, a person who, in operating a farm, uses sludge or animal manure, shall comply with a nutrient management plan for nitrogen and phosphorus.”